DPCscience/deep-learning-for-GS/README.md

 ## Multi-trait, Multi-environment Genomic Prediction Montesinos.R
 Code from Appendix script in the paper Montesinos et al 2018 The basic structure ofa densely connected network consists of an input layer, L output layers (for multi-trait modeling) and multiple hidden layers between the input and output layers.This type of neural network is also known as a feedforward neural network.

+## datacamp_deeplearning.py
+Code from exercises in the datacamp website to get certification on deep learning python.
+Three chapters completed one to go!